 The School shares the same facility as Somerset Academy at Silver Palms and Somerset Academy High School (South Campus) (charter schools under Somerset Academy, Inc.).
 The Schools entered into a lease and security agreement with Southwestern Grant, LLC for its 70,685 square feet including all ancillary facilities, outdoor areas and other improvements.
 The Landlord is an affiliate of the School's educational service and support provider (See Note 4).
 Initial fixed annual payments under this agreement (based on \$19.10 per square foot) are approximately \$1,350,084 adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
 The agreement continues through July 31, 2027 with an option to renew for an additional five-year term.
 Under the agreement, the School must meet certain covenants and requirements, including a "Lease Payment Coverage Ratio" of not less than 1.10 to 1.00 and maintaining a reserve for property expenses such as repairs, maintenance, taxes or insurance.
 Finally, under this agreement the School has granted a first lien on its pledged revenues, which include all revenues collected by the school from the Florida Department of Education, the District, and all other sources.
-Lease payments are allocated among the two schools based on enrollment and usage of facility.
-The allocation used for 2015, was 35% for the School, 62% for Somerset Academy at Silver Palms and 3% for Somerset Academy High School (South Campus).
-For 2015, rent expense totaled \$543,234, of which approximately \$536,786 related to facility lease.
-The School had prepaid rent expense of approximately \$45,351 at June 30, 2015.
-Future minimum payments for the full lease are as follows:
+Lease payments are allocated among the three schools based on enrollment and usage of facility.
+The allocation used for 2016, was 31% for the School, 66% for Somerset Academy at Silver Palms and 3% for Somerset Academy High School (South Campus).
+For 2016, rent expense totaled \$494,868.
+The School had prepaid rent expense of approximately \$41,239 at June 30, 2016.